Demetrios Palaiologos: Life in the Ottoman Empire

 On 31 May 1460, Mehmed II arrived outside Mystras in person, inviting the recently deposed despot to his tent.
 Demetrios was terrified of the sultan, but Mehmed received him kindly, offering him a chair and speaking gently to him.
 Mehmed demanded that Demetrios recall his wife Theodora and his only child, Helena, from their refuge in Monemvasia and yield them to the sultan so that they could accompany him to Adrianople, but also showered Demetrios with gifts and promised to grant him an appanage in Thrace as compensation for the loss of the Morea.
 Theodora and Helena were put in the care of some of the eunuchs in Mehmed's entourage and Demetrios was obliged to accompany Mehmed as he went on to subdue the rest of the Morea after spending four days at Mystras.

 For the rest of his life, Demetrios, though favored, would in effect remain a prisoner of the Ottomans.
 Demetrios's appanage consisted of the islands Lemnos and Imbros, as well as parts of the islands Thassos and Samothrace as well as the town Enos in Thrace.
 Ownership of these lands brought Demetrios enough revenue to support himself and he lived in relative comfort, donating much of his income to the church.
 He lived at Enos for seven years, together with his wife Theodora and her brother, Matthew Palaiologos Asen.
 In 1467, George Sphrantzes, former companion to Constantine XI, who had little regard for either Matthew or Demetrios, wrote that Matthew, who controlled a local salt monopoly, had allowed his underlings to cheat the government on some revenue.
 Outraged by this, Mehmed II stripped Demetrios of his territories and income.

 Demetrios, Theodora and Matthew were sent in disgrace to Didymoteicho, where Matthew died shortly thereafter.
 Mehmed appears to have taken pity on the former despot and then provided him and his wife with a small estate in Adrianople, where their daughter Helena was living at the time.
 Since the sultan feared that Helena, described as high-spirited, might attempt to poison him, he had never taken her into his harem.
 Helena had her own large estate and pension provided by Mehmed, but was forbidden to marry.
 After Helena died of unknown causes c.
 1469, Demetrios and Theodora were so struck by grief that they retired to monastic life, Demetrios becoming a monk.
 The former despot died in 1470 and, due to Helena's death, left no descendants.
 Theodora also died in 1470, only outliving her husband by a few weeks.

+In popular culture

+Portrayed by Volkan Keskin in the Turkish television series Mehmed: Fetihler Sultanı (2024).